 In addition to visa assistance, our Japan Send Off Package will help you find a job in Japan.
 Our team will help you create a resume that meets Japanese standards and provide you with resources for current job openings for foreigners.
-Prior to your departure, we also provide a one-on-one video call orientation where you will be equipped with tons of helpful information needed to begin living, working, and traveling in Japan.
+Prior to your departure, we also provide a one-on-one video call orientation where you will be equipped with tons of information needed to begin living, working, and traveling in Japan as a foreigner.

 You don’t have to work while in Japan on this visa.
-However, you may find the cost of living in Japan higher compared to Canada.
+The working holiday visa allows you to travel in Japan longer than the 90 day tourist visa allowance.
+However, you may find that you want to find a job to help offset the cost of travelling.
 If you don’t plan to work, be sure to have plenty of savings set aside for your trip.

-This visa is specifically for youth so applicants must be between 18 and 30 years old inclusively.
+Yes – this visa is specifically for youth so applicants must be between 18 and 30 years old inclusively.
 This means you have until your 31st birthday to apply for the visa.
-Once your visa has been approved by consular officials, you have 365 days to enter Japan.
+If your visa is approved by consular officials, you have 365 days to enter Japan.
 For those near the age limit, this means you do not have to enter Japan before you are 31.
 You can apply when you are 30, then move to Japan within the following 12 months, and stay for one year (until you are 32).
 If you have passed your 31st birthday, unfortunately you are not eligible for the working holiday visa.
 You may be eligible for another type of visa which you can read more about here.

 There are no major restrictions regarding hours you can work or your length of employment in Japan.
 Your job should be temporary in nature and only obtained as a means to support your travels around the country.
-This is because of the purpose of your visit on this visa should primarily be to holiday.
 You can work in any type of job with the exception of premises affecting public morales such as cabarets, nightclubs, or gambling establishments.

 Japan Working Holiday Visa holders are granted an initial 6 month period of stay.
 This can be extended an additional 6 months by the Immigration Authorities in Japan.
-Contact the nearest Immigration office to ask about what you need for the extension.
-Otherwise, if you are a Stepabroad participant, contact your personal trip coordinator for assistance.
+If you are a Stepabroad participant, contact your personal trip coordinator for assistance extending your visa.

 You will need to fill out the application forms provided by your local Japanese consulate.
 In addition, you will need to gather a doctor’s note, proof of finances, a passport photo, return flight information and your resume.
 Finally, you also need to submit a motivational letter and trip itinerary.
 If it sounds like a lot, don’t worry.
 We’ve broken it all down in our detailed step-by-step guide to the Japan working holiday visa application.

-Once you have submit your application, it takes approximately one week for consular officials to process your application.
-If they have any questions or concerns they will contact you during this time.
+Once you have submit your application, it takes approximately one week for consular officials to process your application if everything is correct and you have all of the correct support documents.